Skip to Content

 Different Types of Wine in Germany

 Germany produces around 10 million hectoliters of wine annually.
-This is equal to approximately 1.3 billion bottles, making the country the 8th largest wine producer globally.
+This equals approximately 1.3 billion bottles!

-As earlier mentioned, white wine dominates the wine production market in Germany, accounting for over 2/3 of the country’s total production.
-This includes dry, sweet, and semi-sweet white wines.
+As mentioned earlier, white wine dominates the wine production market in Germany, accounting for over 2/3 of the country’s total production.
+This includes dry, sweet, and semi-sweet white German wines.

-But, there are also other renowned wine styles in Germany, including red wines, rose wines, dessert wines, and sparkling wines (Sekt).
+But there are also other renowned wine styles in Germany, including red, rose, dessert, and sparkling wines (Sekt).
 Most of the German Sekt wines stay within the country’s borders.

 German Man Sampling Red Wine